 |Looking for a D&O quote?
 Visit our Get A Quote page.|

 Bankruptcy or the threat of it is sure to lead to many sleepless nights for any business leader.
 According to Industry Canada’s most recent statistics, “Business insolvencies for the 12-month period ending May 31, 2015, decreased by 1.3 percent compared with the 12-month period ending May 31, 2014.

 The three sectors that registered the biggest decrease in the number of insolvencies were other services (except public administration); construction; and agriculture, forestry, fishing and hunting.
 Transportation and warehousing; accommodation and food services; and information and cultural industries experienced the biggest increase in insolvencies.”
 1

-When a bankruptcy does happen, external and internal parties will often look for someone to blame.
+When a bankruptcy and insolvency act does happen, external and internal parties will often look for someone to blame.
 In the event that company directors and officers are named in a lawsuit, comprehensive directors and officers insurance is essential.

 Misrepresentation And A Bankruptcy Claim

 Chubb Insurance Company of Canada shares the following example of how their directors and officers (D&O) liability coverage is supporting an insured company.

 “Company X becomes insolvent and falls into bankruptcy.
 Claims are commenced by various unsecured creditors against the company’s directors and officers alleging that they made misrepresentations regarding the company’s creditworthiness and its ability to pay contracts.
 Proof of claim totaling $18.5 million are commenced throughout Canada and the U.S. One U.S. claim is settled for $826,000.